stormpath/stormpath-framework-spec/email-verification.md

 If the request is `Accept: application/json`, the status of the response should be an HTTP 200 and there should be no body.

-This describes how we handle the response for the `EMAIL_VERIFICATION_RESEND_URL` controller, after the user has arrived at our site.

-This should render an HTML page with a form that allows the user to enter their account email address and will attempt to resend the verification email to the user.
+If not `spToken` param is present, this should render an HTML page with a form that allows the user to enter their account email address and will attempt to resend the verification email to the user.

 <a href="#top">Back to Top</a>